gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 - Use WPA2 with a good, long, strong pre-shared key.

 - Disable WPS setting because it is vulnerable to brute-force.

+Lightweight Access Point Protocol (LWAPP) is the name of a protocol that can control multiple Wi-Fi wireless access points at once.

 ## Captive Portals